SWHL/PaddleOCRDocs/docs/algorithm/formula_recognition/algorithm_rec_can.en.md

 |CAN|DenseNet|[rec_d28_can.yml](../../configs/rec/rec_d28_can.yml)|51.72%|[trained model](https://paddleocr.bj.bcebos.com/contribution/rec_d28_can_train.tar)|

 ## 2. Environment

-Please refer to ["Environment Preparation"](./environment_en.md) to configure the PaddleOCR environment, and refer to ["Project Clone"](./clone_en.md) to clone the project code.
+Please refer to ["Environment Preparation"](../../ppocr/environment.en.md) to configure the PaddleOCR environment, and refer to ["Project Clone"](../../ppocr/blog/clone.en.md)to clone the project code.

 ## 3. Model Training / Evaluation / Prediction

-Please refer to [Text Recognition Tutorial](./recognition_en.md).
+Please refer to [Text Recognition Tutorial](../../ppocr/model_train/recognition.en.md).
 PaddleOCR modularizes the code, and training different recognition models only requires **changing the configuration file**.

-### Training:
+### Training

 Specifically, after the data preparation is completed, the training can be started.
 The training command is as follows:

 ```bash
 # Single GPU training (long training period, not recommended)
 python3 tools/train.py -c configs/rec/rec_d28_can.yml